Everything Below - All of the Above

 January 24 - April 28, 2014

-The opening of Carole Sabiston’s retrospective at the Art Gallery of Greater Victoria (AGGV) was a lively affair.
-Guest curator Pat Bovey (former director of the AGGV) delivered an informative lecture to a capacity crowd.
+The opening of Carole Sabiston’s retrospective at the Art Gallery of Greater Victoria was a lively affair.
+Guest curator Pat Bovey (former director) delivered an informative lecture to a capacity crowd.
 “It’s like old home week for me,” said Bovey at the opening.
 “I’m delighted to reconnect with friends and former colleagues.”
-A colour catalogue signed by Bovey sold briskly at the gift shop.
+A colour catalogue signed by Bovey sold briskly.

 At the opening, I spoke with several guests and include their photos and comments.
 Sabiston is lauded as a role model, mentor, teacher, arts education advocate, problem solving technician and visionary artist.
 Currently, her role as Honorary President of the Creative Peace Mural Society, is celebrated at Christ Church Cathedral.
 The Hands Around the World exhibition graces the space until Feb 16, 2014.